istio/istio.io/content/en/docs/concepts/security/index.md

 Istio provisions identities through the secret discovery service (SDS) using the following flow:

-1. The CA offers a gRPC service to take CSR requests.
+1. The CA offers a gRPC service to take [certificate signing requests](https://en.wikipedia.org/wiki/Certificate_signing_request) (CSRs).
-1. Envoy sends a certificate and key request via Envoy secret discovery service (SDS) API.
+1. Envoy sends a certificate and key request via the Envoy secret discovery service (SDS) API.
 1. Upon receiving the SDS request, the Istio agent creates the private key and CSR before sending the CSR with its credentials to the Istio CA for signing.
-1. The CAt validates the credentials carried in the CSR and signs the CSR to generate the certificate.
+1. The CA validates the credentials carried in the CSR and signs the CSR to generate the certificate.
 1. The Istio agent sends the certificate received from the Istio CA and the private key to Envoy via the Envoy SDS API.